IBM/deploy-app-using-tekton-on-kubernetes/README.md

 The Tekton Pipeline project extends the Kubernetes API by five additional custom resource definitions (CRDs) to define pipelines:
 * Task - Task describes individual jobs and defines a set of build steps such as compiling code, running tests, and building and deploying images.
-* Taskrun - A Taskrun runs the Task you defined.
+* Taskrun - A Taskrun runs the task you defined.
 With taskrun it is possible to execute a single task, which binds the inputs and outputs of the task.
 * Pipeline - Pipeline describes a list of tasks that compose a pipeline.
 * Pipelinerun - Pipelinerun defines the execution of a pipeline.
-This resource references the Pipeline to run and which PipelineResource(s) to use as input and output.
+It references the Pipeline to run and which PipelineResource(s) to use as input and output.
 * Pipelineresource - It defines an object that is an input (such as a Git repository) or an output (such as a Docker image) of the pipeline.

-The steps explained in this section guide you to automate the application’s workflow for build and deploy using Tekton Pipeline.
+Following are the steps required to automate the application’s workflow for build and deploy using Tekton Pipelines.

 **Add the Tekton Pipelines component to your Kubernetes cluster**

+As a very first step, add the tekton pipelines to your Kubernetes cluster using following command.

 ```
   kubectl apply --filename https://storage.googleapis.com/tekton-releases/latest/release.yaml
 ```